laravel/docs/errors.md

         });
     }

 When you register a custom exception reporting callback using the `reportable` method, Laravel will still log the exception using the default logging configuration for the application.
-If you wish to stop the propagation of the exception to the default logging stack, you may use the `stop` method when defining your reporting callback:
+If you wish to stop the propagation of the exception to the default logging stack, you may use the `stop` method when defining your reporting callback or return `false` from the callback:

     $this->reportable(function (CustomException $e) {
         //
     })->stop();

+    $this->reportable(function (CustomException $e) {
+        return false;
+    });

 > {tip} To customize the exception reporting for a given exception, you may also consider using [reportable exceptions](/docs/{{version}}/errors#renderable-exceptions)